-With the time, the demand for faster memory kept growing.
+With time, the demand for faster memory kept growing.
 Today we have different types of memory/RAM with different speeds available in the market like DDR4, DDR3, DDR2, DDR, and SDRAM with DDR4 being the fastest, latest, and majorly used nowadays.

-Storage in your computer is a physical component used for storing the data for long term.
+Storage in your computer is a physical component used for storing the data for the long term.
 People often get confused with the terms storage and memory.
 Many of them think that storage and memory are the same, but that’s not the case.
 Unlike memory, the data saved in storage is persistent even after reboots, and sudden power loss.
-Examples of storage can be any hard drive, USB drive, etc. It is storage which stores all the data like operating system files, your application data, and all your personal data for months and years.
+Examples of storage can be any hard drive, USB drive, etc. It is storage that stores all the data like operating system files, your application data, and all your personal data for months and years.

 You can store any data on storage manually and delete it at any time if needed.
 Commonly used storage devices are:

 - Flash Drives